 06. Nail your SEO

 Have you ever wondered how you can get your website among the first few results that show up on Google when someone searches for a business like yours?
 There are actually concrete steps you can take to help make this happen, known as SEO (search engine optimization).
 Wix SEO will help you develop your strategy by equipping you with a fully customized checklist for turning your website into golden SEO material.
-It will focus on factors like a stellar domain name (like we talked about above – check!), sprinkling keywords that are relevant to your salon type throughout your site’s metadata, and accompanying images with alt text.
+It will focus on factors like a stellar domain name (like we talked about above – check!), sprinkling keywords that are relevant to your salon type of business throughout your site’s metadata, and accompanying images with alt text.
 That sentence might have had you like ‘whaaat?’ so let’s break those ideas down quickly.

 The right keywords are phrases of between three and five words that ‘answer’ the search you could imagine a client making when looking for a salon like yours.
 Something like: ‘hair highlights’ ‘Madison, Wisconsin.’
 If you’ve emphasized in enough places in your site’s content that you are a Madison-based hair salon that does highlights, there’s a fairly good chance Google will think you’re a good bet for a high-ranking display.
 The most critical places to drop those magic phrases are in the SEO page titles and descriptions.
 You can also throw those words into your alt text, which are image descriptions meant to help Google understand what’s on your page, since they can’t process pictures.